ibm-cloud-docs/schematics/manage-resource-lifecycle.md

 2. Select the **Settings** tab.
 3. In the **Summary** section, click **Pull latest** to get the latest version of your Terraform template from the linked GitHub source repository.
 If you provided your Terraform template by uploading a tape archive file (`.tar`), you must use the [`ibmcloud schematics workspace upload`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) command to provide a new version of your template.
 4. Review the values of your input variables and make sure that you want to create the deviation report with the values that you see.
 5. Click **Generate plan** to create a Terraform execution plan.
 Note that during this time, you cannot make changes to your workspace.
-During the creation of the Terraform execution plan, Terraform compares the desired state that you described in your Terraform configuration files with the actual state of your cloud resources.
-If changes are found, Terraform analyzes what actions need to be performed to get your actual cloud resources to the desired state.
+During the creation of the Terraform execution plan, Terraform compares the required state that you described in your Terraform configuration files with the actual state of your cloud resources.
+If changes are found, Terraform analyzes what actions need to be performed to get your actual cloud resources to the required state.
 6. Click **View log** to review the log files of your execution plan.
 The log file provides a summary of all the resources that {{site.data.keyword.bplong_notm}} identified to achieve the desired state.
 These actions can include adding, modifying, or removing resources.

    Example Terraform execution plan output: